Recurrent cancer: Neosis

 Hypoxia, chemotherapeutic agents, and radiation can generate Polyploid Giant Cancer Cells (PGCC).
 Some PGCCs have the ability to undergo neosis, which is characterized by nuclear budding karyokinesis, asymmetric intracellular cytokinesis and the generation of Raju cells, which are tiny mononuclear cells having stem cell like characteristics.
 These cells play a role in cancer recurrence and therapy resistance.

-Phoenix Rising
+Phoenix rising

 Phoenix rising is a process by which dead cells send signals that promote growth and division, generating new cells.
 After a tissue injury, stem cells present in and around the injured tissue play a crucial role in replenishing the damaged ones.
-It is theorized that molecules released from wounded cells trigger stem cells migration to that site, followed by differentiation and proliferation.
+It is theorized that molecules released from wounded cells trigger stem cells' migration to that site, followed by differentiation and proliferation.
 Through the process of apoptosis, the dying tumor cells provide growth signals and repair radiation-damaged tumors.
 PGE2 is released by apoptotic cells in a caspase-dependent manner, which aids cancer stem cells and cancer progenitor cells in expanding and multiplying.

+Cell stress and dormancy

+Cancer recurrence (relapse) is ascribed to malignant cells that evade therapy: small numbers of cancer cells may remain undetected, and dormant, pausing their proliferation for long time.
+This can occur also by mechanisms different from cell cycle quiescence.
+In fact, the effects of therapy that kills most cancer cells, may cause a few of them to pause proliferation instead of dying.
+While the precise mechanism of growth arrest is not entirely clear and may not be uniform across cancer cases, malignant cells that survive chemotherapy make several metabolic adaptations and possess altered configuration of key positions of their chromatin, the material that packages their DNA.
+This has as result that certain conditions can trigger expression of genes that reignite cancer cell growth, causing proliferation, and additionally these conditions may trigger aberrant expression of genes that cause changes in the host tissue, which also permit cancer growth.